 On Campus Student Employment

 The Work Study program gives students the opportunity to earn money for school and build valuable skills and experience, working on-campus jobs that fit around a busy academic schedule.
-Bethany also offers the Swedes@Work EBE program, which is similar to Work-Study, but with the added benefit of earning course credit while you work.
+Bethany also offers the EBE program, which is similar to Work-Study, but with the added benefit of earning course credit while you work.
 Learn more about Handshake and other Experience-Based Education opportunities on our Career Services page.

 Federal Work Study